Health Information Technology, A.A.S.

 As a Health Information Technician, you will be responsible for ensuring the quality of medical records, checking them for completeness, accuracy, and appropriate entry into computer systems, in a multitude of health care settings.
 You might specialize in coding diagnoses and procedures in patient records for billing and reimbursement or research.
 The program includes clinical experience at a health care facility.

-The program includes two clinical practicum (professional practice) experiences over two semesters, for a total of 240 hours.
+The program includes a clinical practicum (professional practice) experience.
 This program is designed for students planning on entering the workforce immediately, and for those looking to upgrade skills or to change direction.
 It awards the Associate in Applied Science ( A.A.S.) and prepares students to transfer if they wish to pursue a Baccalaureate Degree in Health Information Management.

 Advantages of Taking The Program